filiptodoric/filiptodoric.github.com/_posts/2015-10-26-magic-realm.md

 **The goal:**
-Create a networked, multiplayer version of the classic board game [Magic Realm](https://en.wikipedia.org/wiki/Magic_Realm)
+Create a networked, multiplayer version of the classic board game [Magic Realm](https://en.wikipedia.org/wiki/Magic_Realm) Allow users to travel across the board, find gold, engage in combat and fight ghosts.

 **The technology:**
 Both the client and the server are built using Java and the socket API.
 Handler